wizardcommerce/dialogflow-terraform-exporter/README.md

 `--entities` : either the path to a folder containing entity .json files, or a single entity.

-`--destination` : the final location that you would like the .tf file to be saved to.
+`--destination` : the final folder/location that you would like the .tf file to be saved to.